-- 1. Call for indoor recess and breaks if: - Blowing sand or debris might injure students and supervisors. - The wind is strong enough to make the use of playground equipment unsafe. - The wind is strong enough to students lose their balance. - Danger of tree branches breaking.
+- 1. Call for indoor recess and breaks if: - Blowing sand or debris might injure students and supervisors. - The wind is strong enough to make the use of playground equipment unsafe. - The wind is strong enough to cause students to lose their balance. - Danger of tree branches breaking.